PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 complete ModelIR/statistics equality for direct Conv, pre/post-prefix Conv, and TransposeConv fixtures.

+Mixed singleton NCHW-input repair for an NHWC Concat is owned by `passes/mixed_singleton_concat_layout.py`.
+A Concat-family preflight avoids index construction for unrelated graphs.
+One optional or local `ModelIRGraphIndex` enumerates every graph-order `CONCATENATION` exactly once, plans all local adapters before mutation, and maintains producer/consumer and operator-type state while inserting each Reshape.
+The sole production call supplies the Session LayoutState.

+A candidate must have at least two same-dtype inputs, one output, and exact axis three.
+Every concrete rank-four dimension is positive; the output's last dimension equals the input count, and every input is either the matching NHWC singleton shape or its NCHW `[N,1,H,W]` projection.
+Shape signatures must describe the same layout contract.
+One dynamic batch or spatial dimension is preserved as the sole `-1` in the Reshape buffer, options, and adapter signature.
+A contract needing two dynamic Reshape dimensions is left unchanged because one TFLite Reshape cannot infer both safely.

+Each runtime source is a graph input or has one earlier producer; producer- free constants remain accepted.
+Duplicate, self, later, or unresolved producers are rejected.
+Repeated uses of one NCHW source share one local adapter instead of creating duplicate producers.
+Adapter and shape names are reserved across all tensor, operator, and public-boundary names before any operator is inserted.
+Source dtype and cloned quantization are retained, and the integer shape tensor plus Reshape operator are immutable plan objects.

+Indexed insertion and lineage-aware Concat rewiring occur only after every fallible shape, name, and quantization decision for that candidate succeeds.
+This prevents the former partial insertion when a later quantization clone raises, and rejects output-channel mismatches, mixed dtypes, inconsistent dynamic metadata, and ambiguous topology as complete no-ops.
+Exact former-function differential execution confirms ModelIR/statistics equality for valid static multi-candidate, multi-adapter, quantized-metadata, and name- collision fixtures.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter